 It’s no secret that being a gamer and building a gaming pc on a budget can be two very different things, especially when it comes to the hardware needed to run the latest games.
-For example, like the Asus Zephyrus GX701, Alienware Area-51m, and Acer Predator Triton 900 show that these high-end computers can cost big bucks.
+For example, like the Asus CUK ROG Zephyrus Duo Gaming Laptop, Alienware Area-51m, and Acer Predator Triton 700 show that these high-end computers can cost big bucks.
 Check out the list CNet’s collection of best gaming laptops

 One way to get quality gaming equipment like this on a budget is to simply build your own PC.

 Of course, while building your own PC is cheaper, you’ll still be spending a lot.
 Fortunately, there are ways for you to trim the build price until it’s at a level that you’re comfortable paying for.

 Here’s what you need to remember when building a gaming PC on a budget.

 Even the cheapest gaming components can be expensive, especially when you’re choosing key parts that will power up your PC, like its CPU, GPU, and RAM.
 In fact, budget choices (which are usually low/mid-ranged components) like the AMD Ryzen 3 2200 CPU and Radeon RX 570 GPU can still cost you a good $300 each.